State Authorization Reciprocity Agreement (SARA)

 Mount St. Joseph University is approved by the Ohio Department of Higher Education to participate in the National Council for State Authorization Reciprocity Agreements (NC-SARA).
 NC-SARA is an agreement among member states, districts and territories that establishes comparable national standards for interstate offering of postsecondary distance education courses and programs including supervised field experiences.
 It is intended to make it easier for students to take online courses offered by postsecondary institutions based in another state.

-As an approved SARA participants, Mount St. Joseph University is able to enroll students from SARA participating states which currently includes those colored in blue on the following map:
+As an approved SARA participant, Mount St. Joseph University is able to enroll students from SARA participating states which currently includes those colored in blue on the following map:

 Professional Licensure Disclaimer for Non-Ohio Residents

 Mount St. Joseph University is a member of the National Council for State Authorization Reciprocity Agreement (NC-SARA).
 This allows us to offer our online Reading Science program to residents of states outside of Ohio (with the exception of Kentucky).
 It is important to note that NC-SARA does not deal with professional licensing board approval for any courses or programs leading to professional licensure.
 Mount St. Joseph University cannot know nor guarantee whether our coursework will meet requirements for professional licensure, endorsements, or license renewal in states outside of Ohio.
 If you are planning on using our coursework towards a license or credential in your state, we recommend that you consult with the appropriate licensing agency or board in the state for which you seek to obtain licensure.